A New Bound for the Brown--Erd\H{o}s--S\'os Problem: Introduction

 Although Theorem \ref{thm:main} deals with $3$-graphs, its proof relies on an application of the $r$-graph removal lemma for {\em all} values of $r$.
 Employing the removal lemma for arbitrary $r$ allows us to overcome a natural barrier which stood in the way of improving the result of \cite{Sarkozy_Selkow}.
 Since the proof of Theorem \ref{thm:main} is quite involved, we sketch the main new ideas underlying it in Section \ref{sec:proof_overview}.

 As we mentioned above, Conjecture \ref{BESC} has a more general form (see \cite{AS,Sarkozy_Selkow_2}), which states that for every $2 \leq k < r$ and $e \geq 3$ we have $f_r(n,(r-k)e + k + 1,e)=o(n^k)$.
 However, it is a folklore observation that this more general version is in fact equivalent to the special case stated as Conjecture \ref{BESC} (corresponding to $k=2$ and $r=3$).
-Since this reduction does not appear in the literature, we will give its proof here.
-In fact, we will prove the following more general statement:
+Moreover, approximate results towards Conjecture \ref{BESC} translate to approximate results for the more general conjecture.
+Since this reduction does not appear in the literature, we prove it here:

 \begin{proposition} For every $2 \leq k < r$, $e \geq 3$ and $d \geq 1$,

 \end{proposition}

 Setting $d = 1$ in the above proposition readily implies that Conjecture \ref{BESC} is indeed equivalent to the general form of the Brown--Erd\H{o}s--S\'os conjecture stated above.
 The reason for stating the proposition for arbitrary $d$ is that it allows us to infer approximate versions of the general Brown--Erd\H{o}s--S\'os conjecture from approximate versions of Conjecture \ref{BESC}.
 In particular, by combining Theorem \ref{thm:main} with Proposition \ref{prop:reduction}, we immediately obtain the following corollary. \begin{corollary} For every $2 \leq k < r$ and $e \geq 3$,